teoring/cron_scheduler/README.md

     -GNU 4.7 or 5.4 compiler
     -Boost unit test framework
-    -gcov and gcov for coverage
+    -gcov and lcov for coverage
     -CMake 2.8 or greater

 To generate test coverage run: